Historic Preservation Commission

 The five members of the HPC are appointed by the Commissioners of Carroll County and serve staggered three-year terms.
 An alternate member is also appointed to a one-year term to serve when a member is absent.

-The HPC is assisted by the following County staff:
+The HPC is assisted by the Department of Planning

 The HPC typically meets on the second Tuesday of each month.
 Meetings are held in Room 003 in the Carroll County Office Building at 7:00 p.m.
 In order to be placed on the agenda, an applicant must submit an application at least 10 days prior to the next HPC meeting.
 An HPC hearing is relatively informal.
 For each application, the HPC considers the significance of the structure, the relationship of the structure's exterior features to the remainder of the structure and to the surrounding area, the general compatibility of the proposed materials, and any other pertinent factors.
 Also, the HPC relies heavily upon the HPC's Design Guidelines when considering applications.